 So, to help support the work of the

 Church and the upkeep of the building we are always glad of one-off donations

-from the government is that through Gift Aid we can reclaim the income tax on
+have from the government is that through Gift Aid we can reclaim the income tax

-like to help in any way, regular giving, one-off gifts to support the
+you would like to help in any way, regular giving, one-off gifts to support the

-running of the church, or to help maintain the fabric.
-Would you also consider remembering the Church
+running of the church, or to help maintain the fabric, then please ask for

 details.
 Would you also consider